 Albert Bassermann was a noted German stage actor who also appeared in close to 50 films between 1913 and 1938.
 The ageing actor came to Hollywood in 1939 with his family, and despite his age of 72 and despite knowing little English, he soon was able to carve out a decent second career as a character actor in Tinseltown.
 He appeared in 25 pictures between 1940 and 1948, and even made a triumphant return to the German stage after the war.
 He passed away in 1952.
 In Invisible Agent he shines as the kindly carpenter who is surprised by the invisible guest, and refuses to divulge his secret even while being tortured by the Nazis, a role which must have been close to heart, despite the silliness of the film.

 In a small bit-part we see Milburn Stone, famous as the beloved Doc Adams in the classic TV series Gunsmoke (1955-1975), a role for which he was nominated for a Golden Globe.
-Before that he had a prolific, albeit anonymous, career as a B movie bit-part player and supporting actor, including films like Captive Wild Woman (1943) and Invaders from Mars (1953).
+Before that he had a prolific, albeit anonymous, career as a B movie bit-part player and supporting actor, including films like Captive Wild Woman (1943, review) and Invaders from Mars (1953).
 Keye Luke may be best known to modern audience as Grandfather Wing, the owner of the curio shop that sells Billy Peltzer’s father Gizmo in Gremlins (1984), or indeed as the old master of the TV series Kung Fu, starring David Carradine.
 But he had a long and enduring career that involved a lot of sci-fi.

 In conclusion, one could argue that The Invisible Man avoided ever sinking to the Z-movie depths that Frankenstein or Dracula did at Universal, as even Invisible Woman, the film in the series that is generally considered the worst, is a pretty decent screwball comedy.
 Invisible Agent could have benefited from a stronger screenwriter than Curt Siodmak, but even at his worst Siodmak knew how to entertain, and this is far from his worst.
 Technically Invisible Agent is well made, the acting is good across the board and Edwin L. Marin directs with style and confidence.
 It’s a propaganda piece, but Siodmak wisely holds back on the worst pro-American jingoism, even if the critique against the Nazis sometimes takes on Plan 9 From Outer Space childishness: “stupid, stupid, stupid!”.